 the limitation period shall be suspended in the event of recourse to conciliation, mediation or a participatory agreement procedure.
 The period elapsed shall end and resume for a remaining period which may not be less than 6 months, when the negotiation is completed.

 Certain arrangements must be validated by the judge in order to be carried out.
 The parties may seize it by a request to get this agreement approved.

 When they are signed by the lawyers of the parties, agreements resulting from mediation, conciliation or participatory proceedings can be executed without going before the judge.
 The registry of the court shall include the enforcement order, i.e. a statement permitting the enforcement of the agreement.

 The cost depends on the intervention of the third party:

-- Conciliation is free.
+- Conciliation is free of charge.

-- For litigation less than or equal to €10 000, it is the local court or the judicial court.
+- For a case less than or equal to €10,000, it is the local court or the judicial court.

-- For litigation greater than €10 000, it's the court.
+- For a case greater than €10,000No, it's the court.